airbytehq/airbyte/docs/connector-development/connector-builder-ui/error-handling.md

 ### Exponential

-The exponential backoff strategy is similar to constant where the connector waits to retry a request based on a numeric value defined on the connector.
 When the API documentation recommends that requests be retried after waiting an exponentially increasing amount of time, the "Exponential" backoff strategy should be set on the error handler.

+The exponential backoff strategy is similar to constant where the connector waits to retry a request based on a numeric value "Multiplier" defined on the connector.
+For a backoff strategy with "Multiplier" set to 5 seconds, when the connector receives an API response that should be retried, it will wait 5 seconds before reattempting the request.
+Upon receiving subsequent failed responses, the connector will wait 10, 20, 40, and 80, permanently stopping after a total of 5 retries.

 Note: When no backoff strategy is defined, the connector defaults to using an exponential backoff to retry requests.